 If you realize that, life can never be boring or meaningless again.
 We can even recycle trash to make them useful again.
 What a metaphor of broken lives and dreams recreated in the hands of the Creator-Savior!
 Due to our foolishness we might have made things that destroy us: lies, naivete, vile and simplistic solutions.
 But we can start anew now.

 The psalmist wrote God’s steadfast love and mercies are new every morning.
 Every day can become a new beginning.
 “Make love not war.”
 I like that slogan from the 60’s.
 What about you?
 What is it you want to “create”?
 Make someone laugh?
 Try me.
 I mean it.
 Put it in the comment section below.
 What else?
 Make money?
 Why not?
 Once there was a person who asked God for money.
-God gave him life with a “new heart” so he can work and make money for himself and to share with others.
+God gave him life with a “new heart” so he could work and make “money” for himself, and enough to share with others.
 How about making the world a safe place?
 More on that in my next blog.

-Simple step: When you wake up in the morning, warm your stomach (coffee?), your heart (with these thoughts) then in “Christ-like” fashion, think what you want to “create” today.
+Simple step: When you wake up in the morning, warm your stomach (coffee?) and your heart with these thoughts.
+Then in “Christ-like” fashion, think what you want to “create” today.
 And what would you want God to create in you?
 How about new life in Christ?
 Don’t overthink.
 I’d love to hear how it eventually works out for you.

-(For more on God’s image, you are welcome to follow this up by reading the first chapter of my book Counseling the Heart.)
+(For more on God’s image, you are welcome to follow this up by reading the first chapter of Counseling the Heart by Shirley Y Wong.)